facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Sometimes I do a full immersion on topics of my interest, generally related to programming, topics on testing, good design, etc.
 I apply a technique invented by me named: **"Google from zero to infinite"**.

-# The concept behind final
+# The concept behind final keyword

-Basically I use one or more search keywords, then I literally follow all the links of all the pages.
+Basically I use one or more keywords in Google, then I literally follow all the links of all the pages.
 It is a very long and laborious activity.
-But most of the times I find very interesting documents, otherwise difficult to reach.
-This time I decided to read up on the keyword final and how this is managed by php.
+But most of the time I find very interesting documents, otherwise difficult to reach.
+This time I decided to use the keyword final of PHP.

 The keyword final was introduced in version 5 of php.